 Diagnosis of Prostate Cancer

-In some cases, a biopsy may show abnormal changes in prostate cells.
-These cells are not cancerous, don't cause symptoms, or need to be treated.
-High grade prostatic intraepithelial neoplasia (HGPIN) raises the risk that prostate cancer may grow.
-Although it doesn't need to be treated, men with HGPIN are watched for any changes.
-Another biopsy may be needed to test different parts of the prostate to see if HGPIN or cancer is found.
+A biopsy may show abnormal changes in prostate cells.
+These cells are not cancer.
+They don't cause symptoms, or need to be treated.
+However they do raise the risk that prostate cancer may grow.
+Men with HGPIN are watched for any changes.
+Another biopsy may be needed to test different parts of the prostate.

 Staging of Prostate Cancer